Bilingual/Bicultural Service Demonstration Grants (93.105)

 Regulations, Guidelines and Literature

 45 CFR 74 and 92.
-Specific program requirements are contained in the Federal Register Notice, the application instructions, and the PHS Grants Policy Statement.
+Specific program requirements are contained in the Federal Register Notice, the application instructions, and the HHS Grants Policy Statement

 Examples of Funded Projects